 Benefit Cosmetics streams a Live Video on Facebook each Thursday where they run a show called "Tipsy Tricks with Benefit!".
 There will be a fresh topic each week, and the hosts would answer their live viewers' questions and dispense advice — all while sitting back and sipping some wine.
 “It is utility-meets-fun-meets-banter,” said Claudia Allwood, senior director of U.S. digital marketing at Benefit cosmetics.
 “We have a talk-show vibe, but we’re not talking to you, not at you"

-4. Don't be afraid to show your personality... there's nothing to hide
+4. Don't be afraid to show your personality

-Having a personality is more than just defining the tonality of the copy or the types of visuals you post up.
+Having a personality is more than just defining the tonality of your copies or the types of visuals you post.
 Show your human side by sharing more about your day and embracing emotions such as happiness, excitement and even frustrations.

 Social media is full of noise, and it’s only going to get noisier.
 While most brands might opt for the safer side, adopting a cheery, bubbly personality, the way to stand out from all the chatter is to embrace a full spectrum of emotions.
 Sulk a little when Mondays arrive, and let your frustrations be felt when Team Singapore doesn’t get a medal.
 Always remember – you’re human too!